 A Meyer lemon tree in the kitchen, a kaffir lime tree on the terrace, a blood orange tree on either side of the front door.
 If ever a plant evolved for living out its life in a pot, surely it's a citrus tree.
 Especially these.
-All Bay Flora citrus trees are grafted onto dwarfing or semi-dwarfing rootstock that makes pot culture a snap.
-Not only do grafted citrus trees bloom and bear fruit at an earlier age than seedlings or cuttings, they also have greater frost resistance.
+All Bay Flora citrus trees are grafted onto dwarfing rootstock that makes pot culture a snap.
+Not only do grafted citrus trees bloom and bear fruit at an earlier age than seedlings or cuttings, they also have greater frost and disease resistance.
 And of the hundreds of citrus tree cultivars, we bring you the most useful, the most beautiful and the easiest to grow.

 Of course, citrus trees are garden mainstays in Zones 9-10 in the ground, but even in favored climates there's something about a citrus tree in a perfect pot that gives a garden a zing few other shrubs can match.
 The photo at left shows what citrus can do for a garden, although Villa Castello in Florence may have a headstart on the typical suburban spread.

 All the citrus trees can be grown indoors, but they appreciate spending the summer months outside.
 Meyer lemon, kaffir lime, Bearss lime, Calamondin, kumquat and Trovita orange trees are the easiest citrus trees to grow indoors year-round, although they'll need an appropriate spot that gives them full sun and protection from heating and cooling vents.
 Citrus trees indoors also require ample humidity.

 Citrus trees can be grown outdoors year-round in Zones 9-10, where dwarf citrus can reach 8' x 8'.
 Citrus grown in pots will be smaller, depending on pot size.
 Protect from frosts.
 Full sun and good drainage required for good results.